SerenityOS/serenity/INSTALL.md

 ## Creating a Serenity GRUB disk image

 Before creating a Serenity disk image, you need to build the OS as described in the [SerenityOS build instructions](https://github.com/SerenityOS/serenity/blob/master/Documentation/BuildInstructions.md).
 Follow those instructions up to and including running **make install**.
-After the OS has built, run **sudo make grub-image** to replace the qemu **_disk_image** file in the Build directory with one that has GRUB2 installed that can be booted on a real PC.
+After the OS has built, run **sudo make grub-image** to create a new file called **grub_disk_image** that has GRUB2 installed that can be booted on a real PC.

-The final step is copying **_disk_image** onto the disk you wish to boot Serenity off using a command such as:
+The final step is copying **grub_disk_image** onto the disk you wish to boot Serenity off using a command such as:

 ```
-$ sudo dd if=_disk_image of=/dev/sdx bs=8M
+$ sudo dd if=grub_disk_image of=/dev/sdx bs=8M
 ```

 Replace **/dev/sdx** with the target device.
 The **bs=8M** argument is optional but will speed up the data transfer.